chanzuckerberg/napari-segmentation-workshop/_sources/workflow/allencell.md

 <br>

-The above video demonstrates how to complete the [Allen Cell segmentation workflow](allencell-protocol.md) within napari; and also showcases how the adjusting of parameters affects the resulting segmentation.
+The above video demonstrates how to complete the [Allen Cell segmentation workflow](allencell-protocol.md) within napari, and also showcases how the adjusting of parameters affects the resulting segmentation.

 ## Supporting materials